ericknajjar/easyInject/README.md

 # easyInject
-An easy to user inject library for C# specifically targeted at Unity
+An easy to use inject library for C# specifically targeted at Unity